Diocese of Blois

-The Roman Catholic Diocese of Blois (Latin: Dioecesis Blesensis; French: Diocèse de Blois) is a diocese of the Latin Church of the Roman Catholic Church in France.
+The Diocese of Blois (Latin: Dioecesis Blesensis; French: Diocèse de Blois) is a Latin Church diocese of the Catholic Church in France.
 The diocese lies in western France, and encompasses the department of Loir-et-Cher.
 Since 2002 it has been a suffragan of the Archdiocese of Tours.
+The episcopal seat is currently vacant since the appointment of Jean-Pierre Batut to Toulouse as auxiliary bishop on 26 June 2023.

+In 2022, in the Diocese of Blois, there was one priest for every 2,833 Catholics.